 The arrangement and tuning of these cords are in E-A-D-G-B-E format.
 And the vibration of the cords produces sound in acoustic or wooden guitars.
 The sound produced is amplified by the hollow body of the guitar.

 As for electric guitars, the sound produced by vibrations is transformed into electric signals that are delivered to an amplifier that produces amplified sound.
-This article will help you in understanding and selecting the best type of guitar strings for you.
+This article will help you in understanding and select the best type of guitar strings for you.

 Top 10 Best Guitar Strings in India